The Room Upstairs: Plot

 Leah Lazenby (Stockard Channing) is a single woman who lives in a house she recently inherited from her parents.
-In order to save money, maintaining her inheritance, she lets rooms to a variety of tenants while she sleeps in her parents' parlour.
-Leah works in a school for children who are characterized by a learning disability or even antisocial personality disorder.
+In order to save money, maintaining her inheritance, she lets rooms to a variety of tenants while she sleeps in her parents' parlor.
+Leah works in a school for children with learning disabilities and mental illnesses, including antisocial personality disorder.

 A cellist named Travis Coles (Sam Waterston) visits to inquire about the upstairs room to let.
 He can easily pay in advance and is immediately accepted.

 Travis fits in very well.
 He flatters Leah when she's plumbing, helps the other tenants, takes photographs of Leah and her pupils, drives her around in his car, and guards her when she is assaulted by her tenant Kevin (Clancy Brown).
 Consequently, Leah turns to Travis when she needs to take Kevin's wife Ellie (Joan Allen) to a hospital.
 Ellie had just tried to commit suicide because Kevin had betrayed and eventually left her.

 Leah's head teacher (Linda Hunt) assigns her to look after an unruly illiterate teenage girl named Susan (Renée Estevez), who refuses to attend school.
 Susan lives with her boyfriend.
 Leah visits her regularly and tries to teach her to read by using fashion magazines.
 She even includes Susan's boyfriend, but when she thinks Susan opens up to her, the girl plays a cruel trick on Leah, causing Leah to lose her patience and start a physical fight with Susan in public.
 As the police arrive, Susan falsely accuses her of having assaulted her with a broken bottle and Leah leaves.